3782291211/nc-news/README.md

 **[Link to my live web app](
 nc-news-react-app.netlify.app)**

 **Northcoders News** is an online social hub where you can view, rate and post articles and comments under different categories.
+To get started, visit the website using the link above, sign up for a new account, login and start posting articles and comments.

 The website is linked to a live database and a RESTful back end API that I created using node and express, which exposes a broad range of endpoints to the web app and covers the full range of CRUD operations.
 The user interface allows for lots of interactivity and offers a rich user experience, through extensive use of conditional rendering, meaningful user interface updates, impactful error handling, appropriate feedback regarding loading states and confirmation of successful submissions.